-Subclause 5.1.1.2, page 5, lines 32-39, points 3 and 4 indicate that translation must proceed as if all creation of preprocessing tokens completes before any macro expansion begins.
+Subclause 5.1.1.2, page 5, lines 32-39 indicate that translation must proceed as if all creation of preprocessing tokens completes before any macro expansion begins.
 These are translation phases 3 and 4:

 - 3. The source file is decomposed into preprocessing tokens and sequences of white-space characters (including comments)... - 4.
 Preprocessing directives are executed and macro invocations are expanded.